 The United States is the world’s leading producer and consumer of forest products and accounts for about one-fourth of the world’s production and consumption.

-Throughout the growing season, our team of experts bring you research-based solutions and best management practices to garden and yard challenges.
+Throughout the year, our team of experts bring you research-based solutions and best management practices to garden and yard challenges.
 Not finding what you need?
 Use the Ask An Expert tool to submit your question.

 SDSU Extension Master Gardeners volunteer more than 10,000 hours each year answering questions and hosting programming.

-Community gardens, organized by SDSU Extension staff and community volunteers, bring fresh produce to many rural communities and designated food desserts across the state.
+Community gardens, organized by SDSU Extension staff and community volunteers, bring fresh produce to many rural communities and designated food deserts across the state.